anandkshitiz/anandkshitiz.github.io/_posts/2021-04-16-ratelimiter.md

 ---

 ## Overview
+{: .themeBlue}

-Rate limiting is an API's configured(and often agreed upon) behaviour to reject sender's request in case the number of request over a window of time crosses the threshold.
+Rate limiting is an API's configured behaviour to reject sender's request in case the number of request over a window of time crosses a limit.

 Example : An API which generates an authentication token can cap the maximum number of token generation request sent by a specific client(or/and from a specific ip address) in a period of 1 hour.
 Let's say 1200 request/hour.